 In partnership with the Deputy Director, ensure that the day-to-day operations and programs of BCAction are smoothly and effectively administered; provide appropriate oversight of program staff activities, fundraising and finance, and overall systems and procedures

-Pursue new and sustainable fundraising opportunities, with the aim of increasing organizational revenue over time
+In partnership with the Development staff, pursue new and sustainable fundraising opportunities, with the aim of increasing organizational revenue over time

-Create plans to strategically engage and steward donors, including individual and institutional funders, in support of BCAction’s work
+Strategically engage and steward donors, including individual and institutional funders, in support of BCAction’s work

 Maintain positive relations with other advocates for public health, environmental justice, cancer research, funders, political and policy thought-leaders, and other constituencies that can influence and support BCAction positions